umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Content-Types/index.md

 ## [Global Content](Global-Content)

-The Global Content feature provides you with an option to create smaller parts / blocks of content that can be used on multiple pages.
+The Global Content feature provides you with an option to create smaller parts of content that can be used on multiple pages.

 This could be used for a sign-up form that you would like to show on various pages on your website.
-Instead of creating it again and again, you can create it as *Global Content*, and then use the *Global Content* widget to pull it in where you need it.
+Instead of creating it again and again, you can create it as *Global Content*, and then use the *Global Content Widget* to pull it in where you need it.

 [Learn more about the possibilites with Global Content.](Global-Content)